chingu-voyages/v9-bears-team-15/docs/UserStories.md

 - [ ] **User Story #16** user can create a profile and have a public display viewable by other users.
 - [ ] **User Story #17** backend will refresh the entire list of stocks owned by users once a day.

+## Wishlist
+- [ ] Achievement Toast System: Having a system that tracks achievement goals, and displays those achievements with a small pop up toast in the UI.